blue-veery-gmbh/spring-rest-2-ts/README.md

 ```
 ## TypeScript code formatting
 Generated TypeScript code is not formatted.
 Code formatting from project to project
-could have totally different requirements and it is better to use dedicated library
+could have totally different requirements and it is suggested to use dedicated formatting library
 for this purpose like:
   + [prettier.io](https://prettier.io/docs/en/index.html)
   + [typescript-formatter](https://github.com/vvakame/typescript-formatter)